Understanding and Implementing Brand Positioning Models

 Businesses that use this model are likely to adopt a unified, distinct, and recognisable tone of voice – consistent across all key messaging, from their mission statement to their marketing communications and social media posts.

-Most importantly, this model enables brands to stand out from the crowd from the get-go – people can tell the difference between a brand that cares and one that merely focuses on sales.
-Companies that follow this model will attract a loyal following of customers who support the same goals – which, over time, will build brand awareness that’s unique.
+Most importantly, this model enables brands to stand out from the crowd from the get-go — people can tell the difference between a brand that cares and one that merely focuses on sales.
+Companies that follow this model will attract a loyal following of customers who support the same goals – which, over time, will build unique brand awareness.

 Model C: The Bullseye Framework